-The functionality of evoTurb (referred to the main script of the codes) is briefly introduced as follows:
+The functionality of evoTurb (referred to the main script of the codes) is briefly introduced as follows.

-- (1) TurbConfig: Import the configuration file. - (2) Execute3DSim: Call TurbSim or MTG to generate m 3D wind fields with different random seeds and save these wind fields for later use.
-If the same wind fields already exist, this step will be skipped. - (3) Import3DTurb: Import the generated 3D wind fields.
+- 1. TurbConfig.
+Import the configuration file. - Execute3DSim.
+Call TurbSim or MTG to generate m 3D wind fields with different random seeds and save these wind fields for later use.
+If the same wind fields already exist, this step will be skipped. - 3.
+Import3DTurb.
+Import the generated 3D wind fields. - 4.
+Generate4DTurb.
+Compute the CFCs of the 3D wind fields.
+Compute the longitudinal coherence matrices using a wind evolution model and the corresponding Cholesky factors.
+Compute the CFCs of the 4D wind field.
+Apply IFFT to the CFCs of the 4D wind field. - 5.
+Export4DTurb.
+Export the 4D wind field as binary files.